michael-sumner/go-make-things/content/articles/2011-04-08-how-to-steal-like-an-artist.md

 ---
 categories:
-- Art &amp; Science
+- Art and Science
-- Business &amp; Leadership
+- Business and Leadership
-- Design &amp; UX
+- Design and UX
 date: '2011-04-08'
 url: /how-to-steal-like-an-artist/
 title: How to Steal Like An Artist